sakshatshinde/Plei/README.md

 As new game launchers came into being it increasingly got annoying to keep track of all the games over different stores/platform.
 I wanted to make a unified front where users can access all their games, including the one with no launchers.
 The goal behind this launcher is to be simple, minimilistic and **bloat-free**

 ---

+## How to install?

+ - Git Clone using a terminal or download source.zip from "releases" and unzip
+ - Run the following command
+ > pip install -r requirements.txt
+ - It might error out on "steamfiles" install.
+To fix this change your pip version to 9.0.X and run the above command again
+ > python -m pip install pip==9.0.3
+ - app.py will launch Plei

 ## How to use it?